Frequently Asked Questions

 Because we are a national rescue organization and have no shelter facility to house our dogs, it is not possible to meet the dog you want to adopt until after you have completed an Adoption Application, your references have been called and your home visit has been completed.
 The reason for this is that we rely on a wonderful network of foster homes to house, feed, evaluate and rehabilitate our Cairns.
 All of our foster home volunteers are private individuals with families, jobs and dogs of their own and we must respect their privacy.
 Between the time that you complete the Adoption Application and the time your home visit is completed, your Placement Director will answer any questions you may have.
 If after being put in contact with the foster home that has the Cairn you want to adopt and/or meeting the Cairn, you decide that the dog is not the best match for you, you would simply let us know and advise us again when you see another dog you think might be more suitable, or we may be able to suggest another dog in our program for you.
 Deciding a particular Cairn is not right for you will NOT harm your chances of adopting another Cairn.
 The important thing is to make the right match, both for the Cairn and the adoptive home, so we count on you to let us know if you have any reservations.
 If the dog in question turns out not to be the right match, it is preferable to wait to find one that is.

 There is a place on the adoption application to specify the names of any dogs in which you might be interested.
+You can also email us at Adoptions@CairnRescueUSA.com if you see a new dog that has come into our rescue program to let us know that you are interested in him/her.

 If a dog is in the Cairn Rescue USA program, there will be a (pictured below) to the right of its description on our Adoptable Cairns page.